EXSA believes that quality starts from the soil.

 We understand that water is our most important resource.

 EXSA is constantly testing ways to decrease the amount of water use per box of grapes.
-We have introduced soil probes in our vineyards.
-This gives accurate data on which we can calculate our irrigation cycles.
-By using drip irrigation in the right soils, moisture probes and aggressive mulching we have decreased our water use tremendously over the past few years.
-Some of our growers have lined their storage dams with high tech plastic lining in order to prevent water seepage from the dam and thus to increase their water security.
+We have introduced soil probes in our vineyards which provide accurate data irrigation cycle calculations.
+By using drip irrigation in the right soils, moisture probes and aggressive mulching we have considerably decreased our water use.
+Some of our growers have lined their storage dams with high tech plastic lining in order to prevent water seepage and thus to increase their water security.